-Previously, I conducted multi-disciplinary research on floods, droughts, water availability, access to safe water, and communication of forecasts in the United States, Ethiopia, Kenya, Tanzania, Thailand, and Ecuador.
-I was the Glenadore and Howard L. Pim Postdoctoral Fellow in Global Change at Johns Hopkins University and a visiting fellow with the American Meteorological Society’s Policy Program.
-In 2019, I did the Christine Mirzayan Science & Technology Policy Fellowship at the National Academy of Science working in Development, Security, and Cooperation within Policy and Global Affairs.
-I completed my PhD in environmental and water resources engineering from Tufts University in 2017, MS in environmental science and engineering from UNC-Chapel Hill in 2014, and BS in environmental engineering, with a minor in comparative politics, from Stanford University in 2010.
+As a hydrologist, I conduct multi-disciplinary research on floods, droughts, water availability, access to safe water, and communication of forecasts in the United States, Ethiopia, Kenya, Tanzania, Thailand, and Ecuador.
+Previously, I was the Glenadore and Howard L. Pim Postdoctoral Fellow in Global Change at Johns Hopkins University and a visiting fellow with the American Meteorological Society’s Policy Program.
+In 2019, I was a Christine Mirzayan Science & Technology Policy Fellow at the National Academy of Sciences working in Development, Security, and Cooperation within Policy and Global Affairs.
+I completed my PhD in environmental and water resources engineering at Tufts University in 2017, my MS in environmental science and engineering at UNC-Chapel Hill in 2014, and BS in environmental engineering, with a minor in comparative politics, at Stanford University in 2010.

 Contact: ablum [at] alumni.stanford.edu

 Recent Press Coverage